 In an effort to promote faculty-based projects, stimulate research and teaching, and contribute to the study of the state of Israel in all of its facets, locally, nationally and internationally, the Azrieli Institute of Israel Studies offers financial support in the form of grants and scholarships to undergraduate students, graduate students, postdoctoral fellows, faculty and visiting scholars.

 The Azrieli Institute is pleased to offer Montefiore graduate fellowships annually in the amount of $7,000 each.
-Our next competition cycle will be in 2020-21 academic year.
+Our competition cycle will for the 2020-21 academic year in now closed.

 In order to apply, students must submit a completed application form, a curriculum vitae, a letter of recommendation from the thesis or dissertation supervisor and one additional letter of recommendation from a Concordia University full time faculty member.
 Applicants must also submit a 500-word essay that explains how their current or proposed thesis or dissertation is related to Israel Studies.